sagormajomder/react-19-vite/README.md

 <!-- ### Sponsor My Work

 > I am an independent educator and open-source enthusiast who creates meaningful projects to teach programming on my YouTube Channel.
-You can support my work by [sponsoring me on GitHub](https://github.com/sponsors/atapas). -->
+You can support my work by [sponsoring me on GitHub](https://github.com/sponsors/atapas).

-## Run it Locally

-- Clone or fork the repo
-- Install dependencies using `npm install`
-- Run it using `npm run dev`

-The app will be available on `http://localhost:5173` by default.
+ -->